Information for MSA Operators

 On Twitter, we retweet a small portion of the posts we find interesting.
-As ever, there is no agenda to this (although we do share Twitter's confusion as to why so many MSAs sell wetsuits).
+As ever, there is no agenda to this (although we do share Twitter's obsession with MSAs that sell wooden ducks).

-Like many websites we allow users to publish their own content via Facebook comments and a wiki.
+Like many websites we allow users to publish "user generated content" via our built-in Facebook comments app and our MediaWiki software.
 If you believe this has caused something to be published which shouldn't have been, please let us know so we can investigate.

 Complaints About Us

-Seeing as most of this page has been talking about complaints we direct to you, we thought it would only be fair to allow you to do the same.
+Seeing as most of this page has been talking about us forwarding complaints to you, we thought it would only be fair to allow you to do the same to us.

-People who complain about us are usually told to go and create their own website about motorway services.
-In the very unlikely event you receive a complaint which was meant for us, you probably won't want to use our standard reply, but instead you are welcome to direct them to our Facebook page (if you type @ and then 'Motorway Services Online' it should allow you to tag us like we do to you), to our Twitter page (our handle is @mwayservices) or to send them a link to our email form.
-If you have our email address you are welcome to pass it on, but we aren't publishing it here in case the spam-bots pick up on it!
+People who complain about us are normally told to go and create their own website about motorway services.
+In the very unlikely event you receive a complaint which was meant for us, you probably won't want to quote us on that, but instead you are welcome to direct them to us:

 Any Other Queries